-John took the book wrapped in bubblewrap and said he’d like a little look.
-“Not until photographs are taken!”
-I said.
-Good thing because he sat down with the book for ages.
-It’s that good.
+It’s that good that I showed it to John.
 He liked it so much that he bought a copy for his son for his upcoming birthday.
 The book answers all the questions about why things work the way they do in the kitchen.

 He said, “uhhh, no, I have something IN my eye.
 There are big black swirls in it.”
 In a few hours he’d completely lost the vision in that eye and it keeps getting worse.

 A quick trip to emergency and several doctors and a specialist called in and they were fairly certain it wasn’t a detached retina but didn’t really know what it was.
 Two more appointments with specialists and John was in the too-hard basket so off we went today to the eye clinic at a big hospital in Brisbane.
 He has detached jelly (who knew that this was common and if it is common, why didn’t the two opthalmologists here know about it??).
 Because it’s still bleeding and he can’t see anything, he has to have a vitrectomy.